 It is almost inconceivable that picking up McDonald’s shares with a 7% earnings yield will not deliver good returns over any reasonable timeframe.
 And that’s pretty much exactly what happened over the last thirteen years.
-Whilst the Dow Jones Industrial Average recovered from the bottom with 5.4% annual gains, McDonald’s stock destroyed it with gains closer to 20% per annum over the same period.
+While the Dow Jones Industrial Average recovered from the bottom with 5.4% annual gains, McDonald’s stock destroyed it with gains closer to 20% per annum over the same period.
 To borrow a Peter Lynch phrase: that’s a ten-bagger in under fifteen years.

 Let’s look at the actual returns that an investor in McDonald’s stock would have seen over that entire period.
 A $10,000 investment would have bought you 218 shares of the company’s stock at the peak back in late-1999.
 Assuming you held for the entire period, those shares would be worth $28,000 today.
 That’s despite seeing the value of those holdings decline all the way to about $3,000 at one point.

 What keeps you in the game when you’re looking at those kind of losses?
 Two things in my opinion.
 Firstly, and as mentioned above, the underlying business keeps doing well.
-Company-wide profit has risen from roughly $1.45 per share (2000) to around $5.50 per share (today).
-Secondly, the company has paid out cash dividends worth around $26.88 per share.
-That works out to around $5,860 on the initial $10,000 investment.
+Company-wide profit has risen from roughly $1.45 per share in 2000 to around $5.50 per share today.
+Secondly, the company has paid out cash dividends worth around $26.88 per share, which works out to around $5,860 on the initial $10,000 investment.